mayurwarungase11/devops-knowledge-hub/docker/docker-interview-questions.md

 We use Docker Compose because modern applications usually consist of multiple services, such as a frontend, backend, and database.
 Instead of managing each container separately, Docker Compose allows us to configure the entire application in one file and start or stop all the services with a single command.
 It's primarily used for local development and testing.

 ---

+## Q26.
+What is Docker Swarm and why do we use it?

+> **AKA:** If Docker Compose already manages multiple containers, why does Docker Swarm exist?

+> **Difficulty:** Intermediate
+> **Estimated Answer Time:** 20–30 seconds

+### 🎤 Interview Answer

+Docker Swarm is Docker's built-in tool for managing containers across multiple machines as a single cluster.

+We use Docker Swarm when applications need to run on multiple servers with features such as high availability, load balancing, scaling, and automatic failover.
+It helps us manage containerized applications more efficiently than running containers on a single machine.

+---